rogiia/ruxu.dev/articles/ai/summarize-long-documents.md

 -	All the models with large context windows might be off the table because of restrictions like only being able to use open-source models.
 -	Your text might be longer that all available models (yes even with 1M context windows).

 Luckily, there exists a technique that can get an LLM to summarize a document longer than its context window size.
 The technique is called MapReduce.
 It’s based on dividing the text in a collection of smaller texts that do fit in the context window and then summarizing each part separately.
-The steps to perform a MapReduce summary are the following (Again, you can execute and see for yourself all the process in the [Google Colab notebook](https://colab.research.google.com/drive/1z5wwBLOag7TK5ylimSuosEQQdjkBswYu?usp=sharing)):
+The steps to perform a MapReduce summary are the following (Again, you can execute and see for yourself all the process in the <a href="https://colab.research.google.com/drive/1z5wwBLOag7TK5ylimSuosEQQdjkBswYu?usp=sharing" target="_blank">Google Colab notebook for this article</a>):
 - First, the long document is divided into chunks using a text splitter.
 The strategy we use to divide the text can be different depending on the type of document.
     - If the text has sections and all sections are smaller than the context window, we could divide it by those sections.
     - If the text has no clear sections or the sections are too large, the text can be divided in equal sized chunks character-wise.
 This last approach has the problem of separating related sentences in different chunks.
 To avoid this problem, we can have an overlap between chunks.
 With this solution, the last N characters of a chunk will be repeated as the first N characters of the next chunk, so context is not lost.